 The Scope of the Court's Authority

-Arizona gives the court significant power over a protected person's finances, but those powers are always exercised for the benefit of the protected person and their dependents.
-The scope of authority depends on whether the protected person is a minor or an adult.
+The court has significant power over a protected person's finances.
+Those powers are always exercised for the benefit of the protected person and their dependents.
+The scope depends on whether the protected person is a minor or an adult.
+An elderly person may need broader protections than someone with a temporary condition.

 After a hearing and upon determining that a basis for an appointment or any other protective order exists with respect to a person for reasons other than minority, the court has, for the benefit of the protected person and members of that person's household, all the powers over his estate and affairs which the protected person could exercise if present and not under disability, except the power to make a will or to make gifts other than those authorized by this section.